stouch/docs/getting-started/supporting-directus.md

 ### Memberships

-We accept memberships through our Patreon account.
+We accept memberships through GitHub Sponsors.
 These monthly donations are the ideal financial contribution since  they're a bit more dependable and we can roughly predict the monthly amount.
-To become a member/sponsor, please visit our [Patreon page](https://www.patreon.com/directus) or [GitHub Sponsors page](https://github.com/sponsors/directus).
+To become a sponsor, please visit our [GitHub Sponsors page](https://github.com/sponsors/directus).

 ### One-Time Donations

-Unfortunately, Patreon [doesn't support one-time payments](https://patreon.zendesk.com/hc/en-us/articles/204606215-Can-I-make-a-one-time-payment).
+Unfortunately, GitHub Sponsors doesn't support one-time payments.
 Instead, you can use our [PayPal account](https://paypal.me/supportdirectus) to send a single financial donation.

 ### Merch